-This project is a collaboration between The Rural Clinical School of WA, KAMSC, WA Country Health Services – Kimberley, Harry Perkins Institue and is funded in part through an RCSWA Multi-site Project Grant.
+This project is a collaboration between The Rural Clinical School of WA, KAMS, WA Country Health Services – Kimberley.
+We thank all partner health services for their significant in-kind contributions.
+This study is funded through grants from:

 - Assoc Prof Julia Marley, RCSWA Broome

 - Erica Spry, KAMS

 - Emma Jamieson, RCSWA Bunbury